crypto_seal APIs are designed to encrypt independent messages.

 message_counter having a fixed length.

-Hk is a keyed hash function safe against length-extension attacks, such as the one provided by
+Hk is a secure PRF or a keyed hash function safe against length-extension attacks, such as the one provided by

 This assumes nonces that are 160-bit long or more, such as XChaCha20 and XSalsa20.

 With ciphers featuring a shorter nonce size such as AES, the construction above must be used to derive a subkey in addition to a nonce.